tigercat2000/7dtd-NoZombieDigging/README.md

 ## Development

-To build this mod, it needs references to dll files from the game.
-See [7dtd-binaries/README.md](7dtd-binaries/README.md) for more information.
+See [References/README.md](References/README.md) for more information.